 FDA's Role in Regulating These Products

-FDA issues Warning Letters to notify firms or individuals that they have been found in violation of the laws FDA enforces.
-A Warning Letter also tells what violations need to be corrected in order to comply with the law.
+FDA issues warning letters to notify firms or individuals that they have been found to be in violation of the laws FDA enforces.
+A warning letter also tells what violations need to be corrected in order to comply with the law.

 Regulation of Salon Safety

 Workplace safety in general, including air quality issues, is regulated by OSHA.
 Salons are also generally subject to state and local authorities, which may specify safety practices such as assuring proper ventilation.
 FDA does not have authority over the operation of salons or the practice of cosmetology.

 What OSHA Says About These Products

 OSHA states that formaldehyde presents a health hazard if workers are exposed.
 It can irritate the eyes and nose; cause allergic reactions of the skin, eyes, and lungs; and is linked to nose and lung cancer.